 In Module B3, Section B3.2.2, we have demonstrated that balanced three-phase circuits can be solved on a perphase basis.
 In performing per-phase analysis, the bases for the quantities in the circuit representation are voltamperes per-phase or kilo-volt-amperes per phase, and volts or kilovolts from line to neutral.
-System specification is usually given in terms of total three-phase volt-amperes or kilo-volt-amperes or mega-volt-amperes and line-toline volts or kilovolts.
-This may result in some confusion regarding the relation between the per-unit value of lineto-line voltage and the per-unit value of phase voltage (line to neutral voltage).
+System specification is usually given in terms of total three-phase volt-amperes or kilo-volt-amperes or mega-volt-amperes and line-to-line volts or kilovolts.
+This may result in some confusion regarding the relation between the per-unit value of line-to-line voltage and the per-unit value of phase voltage (line to neutral voltage).
 In a per-phase circuit, the voltage required for the solution is the line to neutral voltage even though a line-to-line voltage may be specified as a base.
-The base value of the line to neutral voltage is the base value of the line-to line voltage divided by $\sqrt{3}$.
-Since this is also the relation between line-to-line and line to neutral voltage base is equal to the per-unit value of the line-to-line voltage at the same point on the line-to -line voltage base if the system is balanced.
-Similarly, the three-phase voltamperes is three times the volt-amperes per-phase, and the base value of the three-phase volt-amperes is three times the base value of the per-phase volt-amperes.
-Therefore, the per-unit value of the three-phase out-amperes on the three-phase volt-ampere base is identical to the per-unit value of the volt-amperes per-phase on the volt-ampere per-phase base.
+The base value of the line to neutral voltage is the base value of the line-to-line voltage divided by $\sqrt{3}$.
+Since this is also the relation between line-to-line and line to neutral voltages of a balanced three-phase system, the per-unit value of a line to neutral voltage on the line to neutral voltage base is equal to the per-unit value of the line-to-line voltage at the same point on the line-to-line voltage base if the system is balanced.
+Similarly, the three-phase volt-amperes is three times the volt-amperes per-phase volt-amperes on the three-phase volt-amperes base is identical to the per-unit value of the three-phase on the volt-ampere per-phase base.

 The following numerical example clarifies the relationships.

-Base Three Phase Kilovolt-ampere = $$Base \ kVA{3\phi} = 45,000kVA$$ and
+Base Three Phase Kilovolt-ampere = $$Base kVA{3d} = 45,000kVA$$ and

-Base Line-to-line Voltage = Base $$kV{LL} = 180kV$$
+Base Line-to-line Voltage = $$Base\ kV{LL} = 180kV$$